Emergency Medicine at University Hospitals Bristol and Weston NHS Foundation Trust

-This year UH Bristol will be attending the #RCEMasc 2019 to hear speakers from across the UK and around the world, give scientific updates for the Emergency Medicine community.
+This year UH Bristol and Weston will be attending the #RCEMasc 2019 to hear speakers from across the UK and around the world, give scientific updates for the Emergency Medicine community.
 Hopefully we will meet you there; you can find out more about our ED below.

-The Emergency Department (ED) at UH Bristol cares for over 75,000 patients a year, our service is open 24 hrs a day, 365 days a year.
+The Emergency Department (ED) at UH Bristol and Weston cares for over 75,000 patients a year, our service is open 24 hrs a day, 365 days a year.
 Within the department is a talented, enthusiastic, innovating, patient safety focused team of over 40 doctors, 100 nurses and around 40 other support staff.

 – Work in a challenging inner city ED Department, where no two days are ever the same

 – The largest University teaching hospital in the South West of England.

 – Join a Trust awarded ‘Outstanding’ by the CQC for the second time in a row

 – Based in the heart of Bristol – a city that has been rated in the top 3 best places to live and work in the UK!

 We offer interesting and innovative roles?
 For example our 80/20 Clinical Fellow roles at SHo and MG level, enabling staff to progress their career and pursue an area of interest specialism (Patient Safety Fellowship, Research Fellowship, Education Global or Humanitarian Health, Expedition Medicine, Ultrasound, SIM)